The Cosentino Group sets up in Turkey and opens three new “Centres”

-The Cosentino Group, world leader in the production and distribution of innovative surfaces for architecture and design, has set up in Turkey with the opening of a new subsidiary and three Centres, located in the cities of Istanbul, Ankara and Izmir, and which will service the whole country.
+The Cosentino Group, world leader in the production and distribution of innovative surfaces for architecture and design, has set up in Turkey with the opening of a new subsidiary and three Centres, located in Istanbul, Ankara and Izmir, and which will service the whole country.

 As part of its geographical diversification strategy the Group has set up logistics centres and comprehensive service centres — called Cosentino Centers.
 With its own assets, the multinational has entered a growing market, and one that has great growth potential.